Jamsetji Tata: Business

-Indian Institute of Science, Bengaluru, the pre-eminent Indian institution for research and education in Science and Engineering.

-Tata Hydroelectric Power Supply Company, renamed Tata Power Company Limited, currently India's largest private electricity company with an installed generation capacity of over 8000MW.

 Philanthropy

-Jamshedji donated generously mainly for education and healthcare.
-He was named the greatest philanthrope of the last century by EdelGive Foundation and Hurun Research India.
+Jamshetji donated generously mainly for education and healthcare.
+He was named the greatest philanthrope of the 20th century by EdelGive Foundation and Hurun Research India.
 He topped the list of the world's top philanthropists of the 20th century with an estimated donation of $102 billion adjusted for inflation.

 Personal life

 Tata married Hirabai Daboo.
 Their sons, Dorabji Tata and Ratanji Tata, succeeded Tata as the chairmen of the Tata Group.

 Tata's first cousin was Ratanji Dadabhoy Tata, who played an important role in the establishment of Tata Group.
 His sister Jerbai, through marriage to a Mumbai merchant, became the mother of Shapurji Saklatvala, who Tata employed to successfully prospect for coal and iron ore in Odisha and Bihar.
 Saklatvala later settled in England, initially to manage Tata's Manchester office, and later became a Communist Member of the British Parliament.

 Through his cousin, Ratanji Dadabhoy, he was the uncle of entrepreneur J. R. D. Tata and Sylla Tata; the latter was married to Dinshaw Maneckji Petit, the third baronet of Petits.
 The baronet's sister Rattanbai Petit, was the wife of Muhammad Ali Jinnah, the founder of Pakistan.